alphagov/reliability-engineering/source/documentation/continuous-integration-and-delivery/tenancy.md

   - (unless the user is a member of both teams)

 By default, all Concourse workers share the same egress IP addresses, unless configured otherwise.
-If your team needs separate egress IP addresses, then please ask reliability engineering to make the configuration changes.
+If your team needs separate egress IP addresses, then please ask Reliability Engineering to make the configuration changes.

 The Reliability Engineering team's Concourse is managed as follows: